-Halliburton Company Political Action Committee (HALPAC) was established as a means for our employees, through voluntary contributions, to support candidates whose views on matters affecting the industry represent the best interests of our company and its employees.
+The Halliburton Company Political Action Committee (HALPAC) was established in the United States as a means for our U.S. employees, through their voluntary contributions, to support candidates whose views on matters affecting the industry represent the best interests of Halliburton and its employees.
 HALPAC is a multi-candidate, non-partisan political action committee.

 A candidate's eligibility for support from HALPAC is reviewed by the HALPAC Board, which considers the candidate's record on business-related issues; the congressional leadership and committee assignments for which the candidate might be eligible; the extent of company facilities and employees within the candidate's district and state; and finally, the candidate's chances of being elected.
 Employees' suggestions are invited.

-Halliburton engages and contributes to organizations and industry trade associations, whose objectives include education, enhancement of the industry's public image, and development of best practices related to our industry.
-Many of these organizations engage in legislative activity regarding matters that affect the industry as a whole, but not on behalf of any individual member.
+Halliburton engages with, and contributes to, organizations and industry trade associations that actively work toward developing best practices related to our industry.
+While many of these organizations are involved in legislative activities regarding matters that affect the industry or some of its members and a successful business climate, these activities are not conducted on behalf of, or in the name of Halliburton.

 The Greater Houston Partnership